flutter/website/src/development/tools/devtools/memory.md

 (for example, by using `MyClass()`) live in a portion of memory called the _heap_.
 The memory in the heap is managed by the Dart VM (virtual machine).
-The Dart VM allocates memory for the object on object creation, and releases (or deallocates) the memory when the object is no longer used (see [Dart garbage collection][]).
+The Dart VM allocates memory for the object at the moment of the object creation, and releases (or deallocates) the memory when the object is no longer used (see [Dart garbage collection][]).